bmwagner18/nix-configs/README.md

 # Warning

 I'm bad at Nix but I'm learning.
-Use anything here at your own rick
+Use anything here at your own risk